BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 ### Receive payments offline

 Non-custodial lightning wallets need to be online to receive payments.
-[Daily spending wallets]({{ '/guide/daily-spending-wallet/' | relative_url }}) in particular are regularly offline so receiving payments can be difficult.
+[Daily spending wallets]({{ '/guide/daily-spending-wallet/' | relative_url }}), in particular, are regularly offline, so receiving payments can be difficult.

 LWSs can hold onto a payment (without assuming custody) and forward it to the user once they come online.
 A product that offers this for users is [Greenlight](https://blockstream.com/lightning/greenlight/).